Judicial Workload Assessment

 - February 2007 : The council adopted the criteria for approving trial court requests for changes in the number of authorized SJO positions.

 - February 2007 : The council approved the updated results of the statewide assessment of judicial needs.
 The 50 judgeships created by the Legislature in AB 159 were allocated to the trial courts on the basis of the recommendations contained in this report.

 - August 2004 : The council approved the updated results of the statewide assessment of judicial needs based on more-recent filings data and a minor modification in the assessment methodology.
 The 50 judgeships created by the Legislature in SB 56 were allocated to the trial courts on the basis of the recommendations contained in this report.
 SB 56 also adopted the Judicial Workload Assessment methodology approved by the council in this report.

 - October 2001 : approved the results of the statewide assessment of judicial needs including the ranked list of 150 recommended new judgeships.

 - August 2001 : The council adopted a set of judicial workload standards that can be used to assess the statewide need for additional judges.

 Assessing Judicial Workload in the Trial Courts from 2004 to 2007.
 This report was prepared as part of a presentation to the Judicial Council of California by the Office of Court Research on February 23, 2007.

 The Resource Assessment Study (RAS) established a methodology for measuring court workload and is used as the foundation for the new Workload Allocation and Funding Methdology (WAFM).

-At its February 2013 meeting, the Judicial Council approved the updated paramaters of the RAS model.
+- February 2013: The Judicial Council approved the updated parameters of the RAS model.